 You can also contact your creditors to ask about possible adjustments to your payment plans.
 For housing debts, please see the Housing section below.

 Orange County has currently suspended all evictions and foreclosures.
 Many utility companies have also suspended disconnections due to late payment.

-Florida’s statewide eviction moratorium will expire at midnight on June 2nd.
+Florida’s statewide eviction moratorium will expire at midnight on October 1st.
+There is also a national eviction moritorium applying to federally-backed properies (see below to find out if you qualify) through the end of the year.
 If you are in danger of losing your home, please visit this site for information that may help you.